WuBoytH/The-WuBor-Patch/wubor-changelog/src/characters/ultimate/ridley.md

 #### Down Tilt

-Down Tilt's tipper hitbox is now prioritized over its tail hitboxes.
+<buff>Down Tilt's tipper hitbox is now prioritized over its tail hitboxes.</buff>
-All of Down Tilt's hitboxes have been moved inwards by 1 unit on the Z axis.
+All of Down Tilt's hitboxes' Z positions have been moved inwards by 1 unit to compensate for its larger hitboxes.

 <datatable>